-How do we define a virtual healthcare visit in Ontario?
+How we define a virtual healthcare visit in Ontario

 Patients are increasingly drawn to healthcare that comes to them, as this is a convenient and accessible alternative.